OSTEOPENIA - LOW BONE DENSITY

 This is one of the most common diagnoses for our female patients in and approaching menopause.
 Men may also develop low bone density, however.
 Many patients prefer to not take medication if they can help improve bone density with lifestyle changes.

 Only you can decide the best options for you based on your individual factors-diet, weight, exercise, activity level and current bone density scores.
-My generalized recommendation is to evaluate your influential lifestyle choices to determine which changes you could make that would help your situation and start with those conservative care choices.
+Our Richmond chiropractor's generalized recommendation is to evaluate your influential lifestyle choices to determine which changes you could make that would help your situation and start with those conservative care choices.

 Here are the factors you can control and use to improve your bone density: